 - 18-20 Utica Street: the main floor is occupied by Thought Into Action (TIA), and several offices occupy the second floor.

 - 24-26 Utica Street: the first floor is occupied by Hamilton Village Real Estate and Main Moon Chinese Restaurant.
 Two apartments are located on the upper level.

-- 2 Broad Street: SWANK, a home furnishings retail shop, Katie Fargo Skin Care and Earth Merchants occupy the street level, with apartments on the second and third floors.
+- 2 Broad Street: SWANK, a home furnishings retail shop, and Katie Fargo Skin Care occupy the street level, with apartments on the second and third floors.

 - 3-5 Madison Street: The Zen Den, a yoga and Pilates studio, occupies the ground level.
-Hamilton Massage Therapy and a psychological therapy office occupy the second level.
+Hamilton Massage Therapy and a counseling service occupy the second level.

 - Hamilton Theater, LLC: 7 Lebanon Street, movie theater with 3 screens, two of which have 3-D capability.
-Also on the on the ground floor is Steph, a women’s clothing boutique and N13, an Asian concept restaurant.
+Also on the on the ground floor is Shol’s Boutique, a women’s clothing boutique and Friends and Pho Vietnamese Cuisine.
 Apartments occupy the second floor, and offices are located on the third floor.

 - Palace Theater, LLC: 19 Utica Street, home to Arts at the Palace, a non-profit organization which offers high quality visual and performing arts programming.

 Contact: Liam McDevitt, Executive Director